-An effective air/vapor barrier is an important feature.
+An effective air/vapor barrier is a most important feature in the STS house.
 Studies show that in well insulated houses, air infiltration can account for up to 40 percent of the heat lost.
-Also, moisture must be kept out of wall cavities to prevent deterioration of framing members.
+Also, moisture must be kept out of wall cavities in order to prevent deterioration of framing members.
 The perfect air/vapor barrier is an impervious membrane installed on the inside of the exterior-facing surfaces with no breaks.
-In the STS house, the air-tight drywall approach (ADA) is used to produce an effective air/ vapor barrier.
+In the STS house, the air-tight drywall approach (ADA) is used to produce an effective air/vapor barrier.